“God didn’t call us to win the battles; he called us to fight the battles. … The winning is up to Him as long as we stand up for righteousness.”

 The first meeting to educate and alert Christian women on the Equal Rights Amendment (ERA), led by Beverly LaHaye, occurred in San Diego, California.
 More than 1,200 attended.
 This was the springboard to beginning Concerned Women for America as a national organization.

-Concerned Women for America became officially incorporated in January.
+Concerned Women for America became officially incorporated as a non-profit in January.
 CWA’s first newsletter and word-of-mouth communication quickly spread word of the new organization.

 Very shortly, CWA leaders realized that we were in a struggle against spiritual forces of darkness, and we needed a strong foundation of prayer support.
 They organized our membership into powerful Prayer/Action Chapters and provided regular concerns for prayer.
 CWA would not have survived without the quiet strength of prayer.